 Fire Safety: What Every Parent Should Know

-Did you know that every 76 seconds, a home catches fire somewhere in the U.S.?¹ And that kids are at especially high risk in fires?
-(According to government statistics, about 3650 children ages 14 or younger are killed or injured in residential fires every year.²)
+Did you know that every 76 seconds, a home catches fire somewhere in the U.S.?
+And did you know that kids are at especially high risk in fires?
+(According to government statistics, about 3650 children ages 14 or younger are killed or injured in residential fires every year.)

 Okay, that's the scary news.
 Now for the good news: many residential fires can be prevented by taking some basic precautions, like these, which we've learned from leading fire experts.
 You may already be taking many of these steps